 Preparation for an oil change can take anywhere from 1-15 minutes.

-You will, of course, have to buy the fresh oil and new filter, but this will only cost you up to about $50 for a top grade oil.
+You will, of course, have to buy the new, clean oil and a new filter, but this will only cost you up to about $50 for top-grade oils.
 Additives are not usually recommended or needed.

 If your car is warmed up, all you need to do is take the time to jack up the car, using stands to hold it in position at the desired height.
 Alternatively, you can use a lift, if you have one, or tire ramps to access the underside of the vehicle.

 If the car is cold, you will need to turn it on to warm up the oil.
-This allows the oil to drain at its best and can take anywhere between 5 and 10 minutes.
+This allows it to drain more easily and can take anywhere between 5 and 10 minutes.

 If you have been driving your car, you may need to let it cool down before allowing the hot oil to drain.

 The first step in changing the oil is to locate the drain bolt.
-The time it takes to unscrew the bolt can be as little as a few seconds.
-If the drain bolt is in a hard-to-reach area or you need to remove undercarriage panels, this may take as long as 5 minutes.
+Unscrewing the bolt takes just a few seconds, but if it’s in a hard-to-reach area or you need to remove undercarriage panels, removing it may take as long as 5 minutes.

-Replacing the drain bolt and oil filter usually takes between 2 and 5 minutes.
-The ease of access to the filter, the age of the car, and the position of the oil filter on the engine all contribute to the time it will take for this step.
+Replacing the drain bolt and installing a new oil filter usually takes between 2 and 5 minutes.
+The ease of access to the filter, the age of the car, and the position of the filter all contribute to the time required.

 Any Other Tips And Tricks You Have For Me?

-Because oil is so essential to the proper function of your car, be consistent with when, how, and with which oil you use in your car.
+- Because oil is so essential to the proper functioning of your car, be consistent with when and how you do changes and which oil you use.
 This will make the changing process easier and will set you up to save time in the future.

-Remember to check the oil level of the car after an oil change to make sure it’s filled all the way.
+- Remember to check the oil level of the car after each change to make sure it’s filled all the way.
 For more guidance on this, check our article on how much oil a car needs.

-It’s also helpful to check for leaks by turning the car on when you are done to make sure you won’t be refilling the oil again next week.
+- Check for leaks by turning your vehicle on when you are done to make sure you won’t be refilling the oil again next week.

-Finally, be sure to use a quality oil that will lubricate and protect your cars engine as best as possible.
-We have many recommendations in our guide to the best synthetic oils, and also how to enhance any engine oils performance in our guide to the best oil additives.
+- Finally, be sure to use a quality oil that will lubricate and protect your engine as best as possible.
+We have many recommendations in our guide to the best synthetic oils, and also how to enhance any engine oils’ performance in our guide to the best oil additives.

 Wrapping It Up

-It doesn’t have to take that much time either.
-If you are consistent, plan ahead of time, and know what you need, the whole process can take as little as 15 or 20 minutes.
+It doesn’t have to take that much time, either.
+If you plan ahead of time and know what you need to do, the whole process can take as little as 15 or 20 minutes.

-Even if an oil change takes 30 minutes or longer, it is well worth it as it could increase the longevity of your car and prevent major issues down the road.
+Even if this job takes 30 minutes or longer, it is well worth it as it could increase the longevity of your vehicle and prevent major issues down the road.

-If you aren’t comfortable changing the oil yourself, consider having your local car care center handle it for you instead.
-It won’t take too long, and you can rest assured that your car will remain in the best shape possible.
+If you aren’t comfortable performing this task yourself, consider having your local service shop handle it for you.
+It won’t take too long, and you can rest assured that your vehicle will remain in the best shape possible.